SumiSastri/dev-blogs/docs/local-environment/part1-the-local-environment.md

 The number of cores has also significantly jumped from 16 cores to 64 cores to manage the workload of these compute requirements faced by ML and AI.

 Nvidia has developed processors for the highly demanding workloads that ML and AI require, largely from its gaming processors.
-[In an article on system requirements for ML and AI, pugest systems](https://www.pugetsystems.com/solutions/ai-and-hpc-workstations/machine-learning-ai/hardware-recommendations/) offers some recommendations for what may be required from processors for AI and ML.
+[In an article on system requirements for ML and AI, Pugest systems](https://www.pugetsystems.com/solutions/ai-and-hpc-workstations/machine-learning-ai/hardware-recommendations/) offers some recommendations for what may be required from processors for AI and ML.

 ## Customising your local environment as a developer